 The current Compact was passed by Arizona voters in the November 2002 election as Proposition 202, which is part of state law in Section 5-601.02 of the Arizona Revised Statutes.
 The Compact updated regulatory parameters for Class III gaming activities and required that the Tribes make monetary contributions to the State based on the net revenues received from gaming operations.
 The Proposition also authorized the State to enter into and maintain Tribal Compacts for up to 23 years.

-There are 16 Arizona Tribes operating 24 Class III casinos in the State.
-Another 5 Tribes do not have casinos but have slot machine rights that they may lease to Tribes with casinos (Transfer Agreements).
-One Tribe does not have a Compact.
-Current Compacts and Appendices require:
+All federally recognized tribes in Arizona have a Gaming Compact with the State of Arizona – 16 Arizona tribes operate 24 Class III casinos in the State.
+Another six tribes do not have casinos but have slot machine rights that they may lease to other tribes with casinos (Transfer Agreements).
+Current Compacts and appendices require:

 - A minimum theoretical percentage payout of 80 percent for slot machines during the expected life of the game.